VirtualPlanetaryLaboratory/vplanet/docs/conduct.rst

 Attribution
 -----------

-This Code of Conduct is adapted from the Contributor's Covenant v2.0 and Microsoft's Open Source Code of Conduct.
+This Code of Conduct is adapted from the Contributor's Covenant v2.0, Microsoft's Open Source Code of Conduct, and the N-Body Shop's Code of Conduct.